 Birthdays are a special day and an important time to celebrate with classmates.
 However, we are experiencing a growing number of students with severe food allergies.
-We have made the decision to not allow cupcakes/cakes or other birthday food items brought from home/purchased and delivered to the school.
+In order to be sensitive to the health needs of our students, we do not allow cupcakes/cakes or other birthday food items brought from home/purchased and/or delivered to the school.